 You can pass by this spot on your way to the Northern part of Siargao, where Alegria Beach is.
 It is ideal to go here during sunrise to get a jaw-dropping view of the sunrise-kissed mountains.

 Fall in Love With the Island Life in Siargao

 With warm sunlight, gentle waves beneath your feet, and spectacular views of the Pacific Ocean, Siargao has an inexplicable charm that will surely win your heart.
 No doubt, it's a paradise blessed with beauty from Mother Nature wherever you go.

 If you're planning to visit the island soon, remember that Siargao is more than just a place for island-hopping excursions.
 It's more than just a tourist destination.
 People who live here – locals and foreigners alike are living their life stories in this paradise.

 Let's savor, enjoy and cherish all that Siargao has to offer but let's not forget that this is their home.
 Let's contribute to preserving its natural beauty through our little ways.

-Whether you're craving for the thrill, tick off some of the things to do in your bucket list, or want to let loose and relax, Siargao is the place to be.
+Whether you want the thrill, to tick off some of the things to do on your bucket list, to let loose and relax, Siargao is the place to be.